SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 # Main HTML Tags

 ## html tag
-The HTML `<html></html>` element represents the **top-level** element of an HTML document, so it is also referred to as the root element.
+The HTML `<html></html>` element represents the **top-level** element of an HTML document and it is also referred to as the root element.
 All other elements must be descendants of this element.

 Example:
 ```html